 Some people worry about stopping their treatment, but there’s evidence that anastrozole continues to reduce the risk of breast cancer coming back for many years after you stop taking it.

 However, not taking the drug for the recommended time may increase the risk of your breast cancer coming back.
 If you’re thinking about stopping taking anastrozole for any reason, talk to your specialist first.
 Sometimes it may be possible to change to another hormone therapy.

 Hormone therapy is a very common treatment for secondary breast cancer and many people take it for a long time.
 If anastrozole stops working, your specialist may prescribe another hormone therapy drug.
-If you have any worries or questions about taking or stopping anastrozole, you can call us free on 0808 800 6000 to talk through your concerns.
+If you have any worries or questions about taking or stopping anastrozole, you can call us on our free helpline number below to talk through your concerns.

 If you’re taking any other prescribed or over-the-counter medicines, check with your treatment team or pharmacist if you can take these with anastrozole.

 Do not take other drugs containing oestrogen, such as hormone replacement therapy (HRT), while you’re taking anastrozole as this may interfere with its effectiveness.